 Vice President of Fundraising

 The Vice President of Fundraising is responsible for establishing and cultivating relationships with potential donors, raising funds for the Chapter, and assisting the Vice President of Finance in accounting for donations and income.
+This person should be familiar with the school’s rules and regulations on fundraising and explore innovative methods with which to solicit and process donations, in accordance with university policy.
 The responsibilities of this role include, but are not limited to:

 - Use the strategic plan to set a fundraising goal.